• Skip to primary navigation

 As your child grows older, you may face discrimination.
 You may have to fight for your child’s right to government assistance and benefits.
 You may have to go up against your public schools to ensure an appropriate education.

-A good lawyer will be able to help you in all of these fights and give you a better chance of success.
+A good lawyer can help you in all of these fights and give you a better chance of success.

 Your lawyer will also help with other, more minor battles, like deciding how to provide ongoing care for your child, making financial decisions, setting up trusts, and drafting necessary documents, such as a living will.

-Make the most of your lawyer’s expertise and judgment by learning a little bit about the medical malpractice laws in North Carolina.
+Learn about the medical malpractice laws in North Carolina to make the most of your lawyer’s expertise and judgment.
 A basic understanding will help you make better choices for your child.

-The statute of limitations in the state, for instance, will determine when it’s too late to file a lawsuit.
-You have three years from when the negligence occurred or one year from when you realized it happened.[1]
+For instance, the statute of limitations in the state will determine when it’s too late to file a lawsuit.
+You have three years from when the negligence occurred or one year from when you realized it happened.
+No lawsuit can be filed more than four years after the negligent incident.[1][2]

-North Carolina also caps the amount of non-economic damages you can recover in a lawsuit to about $500,000, depending on inflation.[2]
+North Carolina also caps the amount of non-economic damages you can recover in a lawsuit.
+The original limit of $500,000 was raised to $656,730 in 2023 to account for inflation.[3]

 Lawyers of a woman severely harmed by negligence are taking her case to the state Supreme Court to challenge that cap.